 To Submit an IACUC Protocol

-Complete a Research with Non-Human Vertebrate Animal Protocol Form and all required CITI online training modules (see below).
+Complete a IACUC Protocol Form for Research with Vertebrate Animals and all required CITI online training modules (see below).
 Once training is complete and documented on the form, submit a pdf of the signed Protocol Form and any attachments to the Office of Sponsored Programs and Research Services.
 Protocols may also be submitted to OSPRS as hard copies, either in person or via campus mail.
 Protocols may be submitted by faculty, staff, or students.
 Student protocols must include signed approval from their CCU faculty research advisor/mentor.

 Required Training for Research Involving Animals